mcollina/autocannon/README.md

   -d/--duration SEC
         The number of seconds to run the autocannon. default: 10.
   -a/--amount NUM
-        The amount of requests to make before exiting the benchmark.
+        The number of requests to make before exiting the benchmark.
 If set, duration is ignored.
   -S/--socketPath
         A path to a Unix Domain Socket or a Windows Named Pipe.
-A URL is still required in order to send the correct Host header and path.
+A URL is still required to send the correct Host header and path.
   -w/--workers
         Number of worker threads to use to fire requests.
   -W/--warmup